-AUM will accept credits earned abroad by students enrolled in the summer programs offered by the American Institute for Foreign Study.
+AUM will accept credits earned abroad by students enrolled in the summer programs offered by the American Institute for Froegin Study.
 Opportunity to participate in the AIFS summer programs will be made available to AUM students.
 For further information, contact the Dean of the School of Liberal Arts.

-Art (AT)
+ANTHROPOLOGY (ANT)

-111. Drawing 1 (5).
+210. Principles of Physical Anthropology (5).